sglebs/ndeploy/README.md

 It is basic and fragile for now.
 Start-up use.

-# PaaS supported
+# PaaS support

+PaaS support is pluggabnle via Python modules.
+Example: --cloud=foo will work if ndeploy can find/load a "foo" Python module (foo.py) dynamically.
+We ship a few, prefixed with "nd" (stands for ndeploy) to avoid name collisions with the ones you may wish to provide.
+Currently we have support for:

-  * dokku (--cloud=nd.dokku for our built-in implementation)
+  * dokku (--cloud=nd.dokku for our built-in implementation - see sources in nd/dokku.py)
-  * openshift origin (--cloud=nd.openshift for our built-in implementation)
+  * openshift origin (--cloud=nd.openshift for our built-in implementation - see sources in nd/openshift.py)
-  * heroku (--cloud=nd.heroku for our built-in implementation)
+  * heroku (--cloud=nd.heroku for our built-in implementation - see sources in nd/heroku.py)

 # Pre-requisites

 You need the CLI versions of each PaaS already installed:

  * dokku : https://github.com/dokku/dokku
   * redis plugin: https://github.com/dokku/dokku-redis
   * postgres single container plugin: https://github.com/Flink/dokku-psql-single-container
   * rabbitmq plugin: https://github.com/dokku/dokku-rabbitmq
   * mongo plugin: https://github.com/dokku/dokku-mongo

  * oc in the case of openshift origin (see https://blog.openshift.com/using-openshift-3-on-your-local-environment/ )

+ * heroku in the case of Heroku

 You need the PaaS already installed.
 You probably want to start with them under Vagrant on your PC.
 For each one of them, you want the plugins installed (PostgreSQL, RabbitMQ, etc).

-# How to install
+# How to install ndeploy

  * pip3 install git+https://github.com/sglebs/ndeploy